 But your heart is a muscle just like any other in your body.

-And just like those bicep curls will strengthen your biceps, doing cardio will strengthen your heart.
+And just like how bicep curls will strengthen your biceps, doing cardio will strengthen your heart.

-This allows it to pump blood through your body more efficiently, put less strain on your blood vessels, and keeping the whole system healthier.
+This allows it to pump blood through your body more efficiently, put less strain on your blood vessels, and keep your whole system healthier.

 Pushing your body with exercise, then allowing it to rest and recover, helps keep your body’s various systems in check.

-This includes your sympathetic and parasympathetic systems – the former which keeps you alert and aware, and the latter which is in charge of relaxation.
+This includes your sympathetic and parasympathetic systems, the former which keeps you alert and aware, and the latter which oversees relaxation.

-Keeping these two in harmony also helps keep your blood pressure in line too, so there’s an added benefit.
+Keeping these two in harmony also helps keep your blood pressure in line, so there’s another added benefit.

-If you’ve ever followed diet trends, you’ll notice things come in and out of vogue.
+If you’ve ever followed diet trends, you’ll notice how quickly things come in and out of vogue.

-But there’s one thing that never goes out of style, and that’s your vegetables.
+Nonetheless, there’s still one thing that never goes out of style, and that’s eating plenty of vegetables.

-These provide all sorts of health benefits, and you should be including as many different vegetables as you can in your diet regardless of your blood pressure.
+Vegetables provide all sorts of health benefits and including many different types of them in your diet is important whether or not you’re living with high blood pressure.